 Typically the day of (or just prior to closing) you will have your final walk through of the home.
 This is your opportunity to make sure the seller made all necessary repairs noted in the sales contract and that the home is ready for you to take ownership.

-When you applied for your home loan, you received a Good-Faith Estimate of your closing costs, so you should have a good idea of the closing expenses you will need to cover.
+When you applied for your home loan, you received your Loan Estimate (LE) – a detailed estimate of your closing costs. from that, you should have a good idea of the closing expenses you will need to cover.

-When the final figures are in (title bills, survey cost, attorney fees, property taxes due), the closing costs will then be itemized on a government form called the HUD-1.
-If you’re selected the right lending partner, in many cases the difference between the initial estimate and actual closing costs are minimal.
+However, when the final figures are in (title bills, survey cost, attorney fees, property taxes, etc.), the closing costs will then be itemized on a form called the Closing Disclosure (CD).
+If you’re selected the right lending partner, in most cases the difference between the initial estimate and actual closing costs are minimal.

 By successfully completing Steps 1 – 4 of the home buying process, Step 5 should fall into place and provide you with a smooth and successful real estate purchase.

-To begin the your journey toward homeownership successfully or to simply gain answers to your home buying questions, simply contact your local American United lending professional today.
+To begin the your journey toward homeownership successfully or for answers to your home buying questions, simply contact your local American United lending professional today.
 All of our New Jersey local representatives have been down the road you are looking to travel, and have helped hundreds of people just like you!
 Contact Us Today